 Sunday Downtown and a Show at the Royale

-Yesterday I spent the hot June morning in a particularly downtown St. Louis, just seeing what there was to see.
+Yesterday I spent the particularly hot June morning in downtown St. Louis, just seeing what there was to see.
 I took my usual spot on Locust between 7th and 16th and traipsed all over—the length of Washington, all around the plaza, down any street with appealing light.
 Shoot street photography is borderline impossible when there is only one person on a street.
 Yes, you can shoot them, but the odds that they’re doing anything interesting or can serve a photo in a compelling way are about nil, and as they’re isolated their attention is going to be on you.

 But then, while I spend 98% of these photowalks thinking ‘it is really hot and this is stupid,’ without fail there’s usually at least one interesting thing that happens.
 In this case, I was walking north onto 8th from Market when these two young guys called out asking if I wanted to film something.